 Take some time for yourself to be outdoors, read that book you have been waiting to pick up, or catch up on some much-needed sleep.

-If you would like additional ideas to help you with your students’ well-being or your own, take a look at our new Studies Weekly Well-Being Curriculum.
-We have created a stand-alone curriculum full of proven strategies and aligned to the models of leading experts in Social Emotional Learning.
+If you would like additional ideas to help you with your students’ well-being or your own, take a look at our new life skills curriculum: Studies Weekly Well-Being.
+We have created a stand-alone curriculum full of proven strategies and aligned to the models of leading experts.
 We have strategies for dealing with anxiety, overcoming fears, learning how to utilize a growth mindset, and much more.